🔬 research ML

 I made the observation that the PriorVAE framework in “PriorVAE: encoding spatial priors with variational autoencoders for small-area estimation” (Semenova et. al, 2022) does not make efficient use of the data’s local neighbourhood structure when learning spatial priors for MCMC sampling.

 So I proposed a new framework, called PriorVGAE, which exploits the underlying local neighbourhood structure and propagates this information efficiently via the use of graph convolutional networks (GCN).
 Under this new framework, we were able to perform MCMC inference with far superior performance as compared to PriorVAE while enjoying better sampling speeds.
-We achieved lower mean squared error (MSE) for our sample reconstructions across all our experiments and attained higher effective sample sizes with lower MCMC sampling time.

-The breakthrough.
-Naively injecting a GCN into a VAE framework would not make the architecture work.
+The breakthrough: naively injecting a GCN into a VAE framework would not make the architecture work.
 The key observation was to realize that spatial priors inherently admits global information.
 To this end, I introduced a local-to-global scheme that consolidates all the local information into a global representation, relying on the universal approximator theorem of MLPs, to efficiently learn the spatial priors.

 Some bonus advantages of this framework as compared to PriorVAE include getting computationally cheaper training.
 We now have fewer learnable parameters since we replace MLPs with GCNs and GCN weights are shared across the support.
 Out-of-sample predictions are also now tractable as restarting compute training is relatively inexpensive.